BorisMolch/pfrontend-temp/content/jobs/ui-ux-designer-for-patchworld.md

 +++
 date = 2021-08-27T22:00:00Z
-description = "@PATCHXR : FREELANCE / REMOTE / NOW"
+description = "AT PATCHXR : FREELANCE / REMOTE / NOW"
 title = "UI/UX Designer "

 +++
 ### Description

-**We are looking for** a UI/UX designer with a strong emphasis on visuals.
-Working across teams, you will guide our transformative new interfaces for playful musical interaction in VR and overall navigation in the PatchWorld Metaverse.
+**PatchWorld** is the Metaverse to build and play music together in VR.
+Hang out, Jam, Surf the vibe and discover TONES of player-created worlds and shows, or build something new and amazing to share with all!!
+We are looking for a UI/UX designer to work on our graphical interfaces, and improving the general players and creators experiences across the entire game.
+In this role, you will guide our transformative new interfaces for playful musical interaction in VR.

-You will help us create the best user experience for our players, working hand in hand with our UI/UX team, Lead Artists, and Developers.
 Together, we aim to explore a new sonic and graphical dimension - an unprecedented way to build, think about, and experience music visually.
 UI/UX design is integral to tackling that challenge.

 ### What you'll do

 * Develop high-quality and functional graphical user interfaces.
 * Design and implement modifications, extensions, and optimizations to our existing UI framework
+* Be involved in decisions about our brand, design, culture and processes.
 * Understand player/game interactions, define models, and perform playtests, task flow, and UI specifications.
-* Source, filter, and implement player feedback from PatchWorlds’s community
+* Source, filter, and implement feedback directly from PatchWorlds’s community
 * Work autonomously and iteratively to improve the player experience.
 * Collaborate with other teams and disciplines.